Which Is Worse In West Palm Beach: Mice Or Rats?

 Mice & Rats: Native Pest Management Extermination

 You can’t be lukewarm in your elimination approaches with mice and rats.
-That’s why Native Pest Management is thorough when we come to service your West Palm Beach property.
+That’s why Native Pest Management is thorough when we come to treat your West Palm Beach property for pests.
 We’ll survey, treat, and repair entry points so that crawling intruders won’t be able to get in again.
 Our team will set traps and baiting stations in very specific places to catch and poison rodents.
 Last, we’ll use disinfectant fogs and other products to sanitize affected locations.
 You’ll be safe, sound, and pest-free when we get through.